 How to charge your customers a fee to cover our fees

-We know that our fee + your payment provider's fee can be around 5% in total, so, if you want or need to, you can collect a fee from your customers during checkout to help cover some (or all) of these fees.
+We know that our fee, in combination with your payment provider's fee can be around 5% in total, so, if you want or need to, you can collect a fee from your customers during checkout to help cover some (or all) of these fees.

 The hidden value of expired / unused gift cards